hanymamdouh82/drafts-i/README.md

 - scan all `.md` files
 - chunk them
 - embed them
-- insert vectors into SQLite-vec
+- insert vectors into Qdrant

 Re-running it will update only changed files based on modification time.